 CJC 5518 Advanced Theoretical Criminology; 3 hours

-The required graduate courses in statistics, research methods and theory demand completion of prerequisite courses in these are from the student’s undergraduate work.
-Those who have not had such courses may be required to take the prerequisite course(s) prior to enrolling in the graduate course.
-Beyond the required courses, students must complete an additional 15 hours of academic work.
-This work may include thesis hours, courses in independent directed studies, classes from the CJC curriculum, or courses from other disciplines.
-The content of those 15 hours of study will reflect the student’s choice after consultation with their faculty adviser, with respect to thesis or non-thesis options.
+The required graduate courses in statistics, research methods and theory demand completion of prerequisite courses which may already be part of the student’s undergraduate work.
+Those MS students who have not had such courses may be required to take the prerequisite course(s) prior to enrolling in the graduate course (although the undergraduate prerequisite courses do not count toward the students 30 credit hour program of study).
+Beyond the required courses noted above (five core courses plus one selected elective of the three listed above), students must complete an additional 12 hours of academic work.
+This work may include additional graduate electives that are part of the CJC MS curriculum, thesis hours, courses in independent directed studies, or graduate-level courses from other disciplines.
+The content of those 12 hours of study will reflect the student’s choice after consultation with their faculty adviser, with respect to thesis or non-thesis options.

-Those electing to write a thesis as part of their graduate work can receive up to six hours credit, CJC 5599, for preparation of the thesis.
+Those electing to write a thesis as part of their graduate work can include up to six hours of CJC 5599 (Criminal Justice Master’s Thesis hours), for preparation of the thesis.
 In addition to writing the thesis students must successfully complete an oral defense of that thesis before their supervisory committee.
-The research topic of the thesis will address some issue of specific interest to the student.
+The research topic of the thesis will address some issue of specific interest to the student, under the supervision of a faculty member.
 Through courses, literature review, and analyses conducted in developing the thesis, students are expected to become proficient in their specific thesis topic area.